 MOVED TO 2021 SEASON: October 1 to October 17, 2021

 Think of Me Tuesday

-Most seasoned voters, wherever they cast their ballots, might recall a fabled local candidate who despite never winning continues to run and run and run.
-Year after year election after election in the same tattered tweed jacket undeterred by yet another embarrassing rejection.
+Most seasoned voters, wherever they cast their ballots, might recall a fabled local candidate who despite never winning, continues to run and run and run.
+Year after year, election after election, in the same tattered tweed jacket, Jim ‘Buddy’ Chum is undeterred by yet another embarrassing rejection.
 He’s the punchline for a running joke about a joker who keeps running…and losing.
-Jim ‘Buddy’ Chum is Fishtown, Massachusetts’ forever Mayoral candidate on his quixotic campaign for just one shot at the top office.
-He’s not against progress he just doesn’t want to be around when it gets here.
+Buddy is Fishtown, Massachusetts’ forever Mayoral candidate on a quixotic campaign for his shot at the top office – he’s not against progress, he just doesn’t want to be around when it gets here.

 Show Run Time:

 Fernando Barbosa (Pal) is a Boston-based actor, singer, and musician, and is thrilled to be returning to Gloucester Stage!
 He is currently a Senior pursuing his BFA in performance from Salem State University.
 Previous credits: Romeo and Juliet, Apollinaire Theatre Co., Love’s Labor’s Lost, Hub Theatre Co., Machinal, The Long Christmas Ride Home, Much Ado About Nothing, Salem State (Irene Ryan Acting Scholarship Nom.), Native Gardens, Gloucester Stage, Alls Well that Ends Well and Cymbeline (u/s), Commonwealth Shakespeare Co., Assassins, Arts After Hours, Jesus Christ Superstar, Marblehead Little Theatre, Macbeth, UMass Lowell, Cloud Tectonics, Fort Point Theatre Channel, A Midsummer Night’s Dream, Apollinaire Theatre Co.
 (Elliot Norton Nom.).